By Ms Anita Egan (from Vision Australia) and Dr Brian Ang

 Try different globes: You can also try different types of globes, such as a cool white or daylight globe, and compare the illumination from these globes a warm white globe.
 You may find that one type of globe is more comfortable for reading, while another creates a sensation of discomfort or glare.

-If you would like more information about this as well as other useful suggestions and services offered by Vision Australia, please visit the Vision Australia webpage on learning to live independently.
+If you would like more information about this as well as other useful suggestions and services offered by Vision Australia, please visit the Vision Australia webpage on learning to live with low vision.

 SEARCH THIS SITE